Republicans and Democrats Did Not Switch Sides on Race

 The economist Thomas Sowell has also shed light on the subject: "some of the most devastating policies, in terms of their actual effects on black people, have come from liberal Democrats."
 Sowell emphasizes that the "minimum wage laws" everywhere they have been established have a "track record of increasing unemployment, especially among the young, the less skilled and minorities."

-According to "How the Welfare State Has Devastated African Americans," the "War on Poverty," the programs established by the Johnson administration brought about conditions which furthered the rise of poverty among black families.
+According to "How the Liberal Welfare State Destroyed Black America," the "War on Poverty," the programs established by the Johnson administration brought about conditions which furthered the rise of poverty among black families.
 By discouraging marriage, these policies have resulted in out-of-wedlock birthrates that have skyrocketed, "among all demographic groups in the U.S., but most notably African Americans."

 The U.S. out-of-wedlock birthrate in the 1960s hovered around 3% for whites and close to 8% for all Americans; that rate was around 25% for blacks.
 But, by the mid 1970s those rates had increased to 10% for whites, 25% for all Americans, and over 50% for blacks.
 Then by late 1980s, the birth-rate of unmarried black women had become greater than for married black women.
 Today the out-of-wedlock birth rate for blacks has climbed to almost 75%.